DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/llms/running-with-ollama.md

 For our example, let's choose to download the `qwen2:1.5b` model.

-This model now automatically becomes available via your Server's out-of-the-box API - we'll leverage it within our GPT-Researcher .env file in the next step.
+This model now automatically becomes available via your Server's out-of-the-box API - we'll leverage it within our RepIntel_AI .env file in the next step.

-## Querying your Custom LLM with GPT-Researcher
+## Querying your Custom LLM with RepIntel_AI

-If you deploy ollama locally, a .env like so, should enable powering GPT-Researcher with Ollama:
+If you deploy ollama locally, a .env like so, should enable powering RepIntel_AI with Ollama:

 ```bash
 OPENAI_API_KEY="123"